eagleeye1010/mount_android_ubuntu/README.md

 2) Create folder on /media to mount

-sudo /media/myAndroid
+sudo mkdir /media/myAndroid

+3) Go to sudo mode

+sudo su

-3) Mount your device using the script
+4) Mount your device using the script (Connect your device via USB to computer before running the script)

 ./mount_android mount